Endeavour Hills: Facilities

-Medical

-Endeavour Hills has many Medical Centres, including a variety of specialist services, dental, pathology and diagnostic radiology.
+Endeavour Hills has many medical centres, including a variety of specialist services, dental, pathology and diagnostic radiology.

-A 24-hour Ambulance Station has recently opened at Endeavour Hills.
+A 24-hour ambulance station is located in Endeavour Hills.

-Public and Private Hospitals with 24-hour Emergency Care, Medical Facilities, Day-Surgery Clinics are located nearby at Dandenong, Berwick, Monash, Mulgrave and Noble Park.

-The Viewhills Manor Retirement Village provides senior citizens with on-site aged care facilities, serviced apartments and independent living units.

 Recreation

 Endeavour Hills has its own skate park located just outside the Leisure Centre.
-There are also Tennis Courts at Sydney Parkinson Reserve (Endeavour Hills Tennis Club.
+There are also tennis courts at Sydney Parkinson Reserve (Endeavour Hills Tennis Club.
 8 clay carpet courts with 4 under lights) and also Tennis Courts on Matthew Flinders Avenue (St.Paul's), Football/Cricket Oval at James Cook Drive and the suburb boasts an abundance of parks.

 Golfers play at the Churchill Park Golf Club on Churchill Park Drive.

 The Casuarina Forest is located within James Alexander Reserve, and the reserve has lookouts and views as far as Port Phillip Bay.
 In the original plans for Endeavour Hills, the Casuarina Forest was to be cleared to make way for housing.
 However, a campaign run by locals was successful in ensuring that the forest was preserved.

 Endeavour Hills is a short walk to Lysterfield Park, Churchill National Park, the Dandenong Police Paddocks and Eumemmerring Creek.

 Education

 The first school, James Cook Primary School, opened in 1979.

 There are two high schools in Endeavour Hills: a campus of Maranatha Christian School and Gleneagles Secondary College, (formerly a campus of Eumemmerring College).
 Endeavour Hills Secondary College, another former campus of Eumemmerring College, was closed at the end of 2012.

 The primary schools in the area are: Chalcot Lodge Primary School, James Cook Primary School, Mossgiel Park Primary School, Southern Cross Primary School, St. Paul Apostle North, St. Paul Apostle South and Thomas Mitchell Primary School.

 The kindergartens in the area are: Allara Kindergarten, Chalcot Lodge Kindergarten, David Collins Kindergarten, Hartley Ridge Kindergarten, James Cook Kindergarten, Reema Kindergarten.
 FiRST Early Learning Centre and Kindergarten, Rose Garden, Endeavour Hills Early Learning Centre.

-In the 2016 Census the most common occupations of people living in Endeavour Hills included Professionals 17.8%, Technicians and Trades Workers 16.0%, Clerical and Administrative Workers 14.4%, Labourers 10.9%, and Sales Workers 10.4%.